alphamule/alphamule.github.io/keto.md

 Another thing I learned from that pure protein/fiber mix was that you can have too much protein.
 Some people say that you need 1g protein per 1lb body weight, so I tried eating 150g.
 Eating this, I could not get my glucose number to go below 90.
 I suspect my body was undergoing gluconeogenesis, where excess protein is converted to glucose.
 When I dialed this back to 100g, both my glucose and ketone levels started moving in the right directions.

+After these experiments, I just went back to eating the regular ketofuel recipe, as this was way easier and seemed to work better anyways.

 # how really this is a psychological problem, not nutritional or physiological